 Everlast PowerSet is a "next-level" form of Synergic programming which incorporates color coded graphics and a limited adjustment range.
 Overall, it simplifies setup, reducing knowledge and training needed for accurate setup.
 The programming determines targeted settings by requiring the user to input wire diameter, type, and the thickness of the metal being welded.
 Many functions are preset or have graphics to assist in adjustment.
 Some functions that require a parameter to be precisely set in synergic or manual mode actually change format in PowerSet mode.
-For example, the hot start pulse MIG function in PowerSet mode no longer requires the user to input a precise Amp value.
-Instead, it changes to require the user to input a percent (%) value of the welding Amps.
 However, some functions that may be desirable, such as Spot/Stitch may also be eliminated.